brianhigh/research-computing/lab/01/rescomp_lab1.md

 your computer how to find these when you try to execute them later.

 Note: Many of these utilities also come with GitBash (with Git for Windows).

+You might also find this command-line web browser handy to have around:

+-    [cURL](http://curl.haxx.se/download.html) - For Windows, get the one
+     labeled, "Win64 - MinGW64" and "binary", extract the archive, and place the binary executable file (`curl.exe`) in a folder in your PATH.

+It also comes with GitBash, part of Git for Windows.

 ### Apps to install as needed (but not today unless you have extra time)